BSO

 I ran into popular local singer Katelyn Richards on her way to get ready for a gig.

-Someone came to town on a cool ride.
+Someone came to town on this cool ride.

 For Martian Highway fans.